MrWangJustToDo/MyReact/README.md

 // install
 pnpm add @my-react/react @my-react/react-dom

-// use
-// currently i think it is a better way to use `alias` method/option to try this project what provide by build framework like `webpack`/`vite` and this project currently not ready for production env
+# currently i think it is a better way to use `alias` method/option to try this project what provide by build framework like `webpack`/`vite` and this project currently not ready for production env
 ```

 This project provide a react like framework, for now contain `React17` & `React18` api by default